daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (101EE)

-## The deadweight loss of monopoly
+## The deadweight loss of monopoly {#dwl-monop}

 *Criticisms of monopoly:*

-1. Monopolies produce too little output: allocatively inefficient.
+1. Monopolies produce too little output: this implies 'allocative inefficiency'

 2. There is a redistribution of wealth from consumers to owners.

-- But this could be counterbalanced by government redistribution
+- But this could be counterbalanced by government redistribution.
+In principle, this need not make a difference.^[However, many people, particularly in recent years argue that economists are too quick to make these kind of arguments, prioritising efficiency over inequality.
+'Yes, in principle the government could redistribute the gains/losses, but this doesn't usually happen'... runs the argument.
+If we don't think it is likely that governments will tax the owners of monopolies and redistribute the gain to those who are hurt by the monopoly (consumers), the 'welfare losses' of monopoly may be even greater than the DWL triangle.
+However, this opens up a can of worms of complicated issues we don't have the scope to discuss in this module, such as 'how do we define a social welfare function'?]

+\bigskip

 ***

+\textcolor{RawSienna}{Adv: Considering the first criticism...
+Why do I call this 'allocative' inefficiency} (i.e., the 'top-level' condition, i.e., 'the wrong mix of goods is being produced)'?

+It is not *productive* inefficiency: this does not in itself represent a misallocation of inputs; presumably, whatever monopolies choose to produce they will want to produce at the lowest cost^[Although see the 'x-inefficiency' of monopoly.].

+It is not *exchange inefficiency*: if a single price is charged, the people who value it most will purchase it, and not those who value it less.^[Although this will not be the case when we consider price-discrimination in the next section.]

+It is *allocative* inefficiency.
+Considering we are on the production-possibility-frontier (as we are productively efficient), the economy produces and consumes relatively too *little* of the goods that are controlled by monopolies and relatively too much of the other goods.

+***

-- Compared to perfect competition, a monopoly typically produces less output and charges a higher price
+Compared to perfect competition, a monopoly typically produces *less* output and charges a *higher* price.

 - Some of the consumer surplus under perfect competition is transferred to the monopolist.

 - There is also a deadweight loss under monopoly

-***
+\bigskip

+This is illustrated below.

 \includegraphics[height=3in]{picsfigs/dwl1.png}

-*Note:*
-The difference in monopoly vs perfect competitive quantity \
-... difference in price \
-... difference in consumer surplus \
-... difference in firm profit

-***
+In the above figure, a perfectly-competitive industry would charge $P_{PC}=MC$ and produce $Q_{PC}$.

+As noted above, the 'large right triangle' of value would be achieved by the economy, the maximum possible amount...

+and this entire amount would all become consumer surplus.
+(There would be no producer surplus in the long run.)

+\medskip

+*In contrast, under monopoly*

+- The monopoly would charge price $P_M$ and produce $Q_M$ \textcolor{blue}{Make sure you know why!}

+\bigskip

+Next we highlight the monopoly's profit:

 \includegraphics[height=2.5in]{picsfigs/dwl2.png}

+- The monopoly would gain a profit equal to the yellow rectangle. \textcolor{blue}{Make sure you know why!}

-*Note:* The differences (costs, transfers) refer to the monopoly outcomes *relative to perfect competition*.
+*Note:* The 'differences' in these diagrams  (costs, transfers) refer to the monopoly outcomes *relative to perfect competition*.

-***
+\bigskip

+*What is gained and lost and by whom?*

 \includegraphics[height=2.5in]{picsfigs/dwl3.png}

+Define $P_{max}$ as the 'price at zero units' (the maximum amount the first consumer is willing to pay for the first unit).

+- The consumer surplus under monopoly is the 'little right triangle' between
+    - the top point; i.e., $Q=0,P=P_{max}$
+    - $P=P_M, Q=0$ and
+    - $P=P_M, Q=Q_M$.

+\medskip

+\textcolor{blue}{Consider:}

+- What is the total social surplus (here, consumer surplus + firm profit) under monopoly?

+- What about under perfect competition?

+- Which is larger?

+\bigskip

+*Notice* that the yellow box was part of the consumer surplus under perfect competition, but it is the firm's profit under monopoly.

+\bigskip

+*Notice* that the blue triangle 'DWL' was part of the consumer surplus under perfect competition, but it is *not* part of consumer surplus nor firm profit under monopoly.
+Where did it go?
+It vanished.
+This is a **'deadweight loss' to society.** Units between $Q_M$ and $Q_{PC}$ *could* be produced, yielding a value above their cost of production.
+If these are not produced a potential social gain is sacrificed.

 ***

+### Other criticisms of monopoly, considerations:

-*Other criticisms:* Some argue the deadweight loss (DWL) above *understates* the true harm of monopoly
+Some argue the deadweight loss (DWL) above *understates* the true harm of monopoly

 - 'Secure' monopolies don't innovate as much, and spend wastefully?
 - Monopolies may expend wasteful resources (lobbying, threats, lawsuits...) to preserve barriers to entry